qbicsoftware/omero-portlet/README.md

 ### Set up the portal

-//TODO link to omero installation documentation or write it here yourself

 This portlet requires you to have a portal running on Liferay and a biological data management system set up in openBIS.
+In addition to the basic setup an OMERO server instance is required for this portlet.

-For further instructions on the infrastructure setup please see https://portal.qbic.uni-tuebingen.de/portal/web/qbic/software#instructions
+For further instructions on the infrastructure setup please see https://portal.qbic.uni-tuebingen.de/portal/web/qbic/software#instructions.

 ### ETL routine